 To configure WP Review Pro, head to Settings → WP Review Pro.
-On the General tab, you’ll configure some nitty-gritty details about third-party reviews from your users.
+On the General tab of the Global area, you’ll configure some nitty-gritty details about third-party reviews from your users.
 If you’re not planning to allow your visitors to rate products, you can ignore this.

 Otherwise, I recommend choosing WP Review for the Comments Template.
 The rest, you can configure according to your desired functionality: